Another Level (Another Level album)

-Another Level is the self-titled debut album by English boy band Another Level, released on 9 November 1998 in the United Kingdom by Northwestside Records.
+Another Level is the self-titled debut studio album by English boy band Another Level, released on 9 November 1998 in the United Kingdom by Northwestside Records.
 It includes the number one single "Freak Me", originally sung by Silk, as well as the top 10 singles "Be Alone No More", "Guess I Was a Fool" and "I Want You for Myself".
 The album peaked at number thirteen in the United Kingdom, where it was certified platinum on 9 April 1999.